 - Fill in the registration information, and select Save changes.

-- Fill in the required .AU information followed by Continue.
+- Third-level .AU domains fill in the required information followed by Continue.

 - The order is now complete.
 An order confirmation email will be sent to the account holder.

 For .AU domains, the Australian registry has implemented a validation matrix for all the domains that are registered.
 All third-level .AU customers (except .ID.AU domains) must have an active ABN or ACN or trademark to renew.